kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-security">Security</h3>

-In the future, browser's might throw up an infobar upon calling `getUserMedia()`, which would give users the option to grant or deny access to their camera/mic.
+In the future, browsers might throw up an infobar upon calling `getUserMedia()`, which would give users the option to grant or deny access to their camera/mic.
 The spec unfortunately is very quiet when it comes to security.
 At this point, no one implements a permission bar.